scienstanford/rgbcTestkit/ReadMe.md

 rgbcTestkit
 -------------------

-A repository for calibration the RGBC camera testkit from Omnivision.
+A repository for calibrating the RGBC camera testkit from Omnivision.

 QT (c) Stanford VISTA Lab
-2015 Oct
+Oct 2015